-Temple University Ambler is a campus whose foundation has been connected to sustainable concepts and environmental stewardship for nearly a century.
-In June 2000, the Temple University Board of Trustees formally recognized Ambler College as the 17th academic unit of Temple University.
+Temple University Ambler has been connected to sustainable concepts and environmental stewardship for nearly a century.
+In June 2000, the Temple University Board of Trustees formally recognized Ambler College, located at the Ambler campus, as the 17th academic unit of Temple University.
 This designation provides Ambler College with the ability to plan and develop unique programs consistent with its mission.
 Ambler College is the home to the Department of Community and Regional Planning and the Department of Landscape Architecture and Horticulture, with plans for future academic programs to be added under the college umbrella.

-The Department of Landscape Architecture and Horticulture traces its origins to the Pennsylvania School of Horticulture for Women, founded in 1911.
-Originally the department offered only two-year Associate degree programs but in 1988 added two four-year degree programs in Landscape Architecture and Horticulture.
+The Department of Landscape Architecture and Horticulture traces its origins to the Pennsylvania School of Horticulture for Women, founded in 1911 at Ambler.
+Originally, the department offered only two-year Associate degree programs but in 1988 added two four-year degree programs in Landscape Architecture and Horticulture.
 The department's evolution has combined theory with practice, continuing the tradition of blending art and science with practical experience.
-The department promotes the development of skills to solve major environmental problems in the urban, suburban, and rural landscape through an ecological approach to planning, design, development, and care of the land.
-Courses and programs are offered that utilize the 187-acre Ambler campus as both arboretum and living laboratory for the work of faculty and students.
+Committed to excellence in ecologically-based education, the department provides students with the knowledge and understanding of sustainable environments.
+Through an ecological approach to planning, design, development, and care of the land, the programs in Landscape Architecture and Horticulture promote the development of skills to improve the quality of urban, suburban, and rural communities.
+Courses and programs are offered that utilize the 187-acre Ambler campus as both an arboretum and a living laboratory for faculty and students.
 Students also have the opportunity to conduct research in a state-of-the-art greenhouse.

 The Department of Community and Regional Planning, building on the traditions already established in the Department of Landscape Architecture and Horticulture and the Center for Sustainable Communities (See Special Programs and Facilities below), develops skilled practitioners for the dynamic and growing field of planning in the government, non-profit, and private sectors.
 Students develop an understanding of the physical and economic issues of planning, sensitivity to the social and environmental impact of planning decisions, and a knowledge of governmental structures as they apply to planning.
 The program places students on the front lines of efforts to create and maintain sustainable communities by providing students with a broad-based understanding and awareness of multi-dimensional land-use and planning issues.